Clay pot cooking: Wet clay cooking

 The Chinese sandy pot and the Romertopf are both soaked before being filled with food and covered with the lid, which has also been soaked.
 Both pots go into a cold oven.
 The sandy pot can also be started on the stove on a burner set very low.

 Characteristics

 Food cooked in clay is widely considered to acquire an "earthy" taste from the pot.
 Pots used for many years are believed to acquire a seasoning that contributes to the dish, and cooks often hope to acquire the pots used by their predecessors.

 In Asian cuisines

 Balkans

-In the Balkans multiple cuisines use a clay pot, often called a guvec, to cook ghivetch and other related dishes.
+In the Balkans multiple cuisines use a clay pot, often called a güveç, to cook ghivetch and other related dishes.
 The comleks is a Turkish bean pot.

 South Asia

-In the southern states of Andhra Pradesh, Kerala, Tamil Nadu and Telangana in India, the traditional pot used for cooking is called a chatti.
+In the southern states of Andhra Pradesh, Kerala, Tamil Nadu and Telangana in India, the traditional pot used for cooking is called chatti.
 There are many different types of pots used in the different cultures of North India, Pakistan, Bangladesh.

 India

-In northern states including Punjab, Uttar Pradesh, Haryana, Rajasthan, the cooking pots are called handi.
+In northern states, including Punjab, Uttar Pradesh, Haryana, Rajasthan, the cooking pots are called handi.
 Traditionally, Indian chefs could cook many dishes simultaneously by stacking handi while cooking.